Declan444/theshop/README.md

 ### Manual Testing User Stories

+Manual Testing file for user stories can be found in the [Manual Testing UserStory File](onlineshop/readme_assets/testing/userstory_manual_testing.md)

 ### Manual Testing Features

+Manual Testing file can be found in the [Manual Testing File](onlineshop/readme_assets/testing/manual_testing.md)

 ### Automated Testing

 Automated Testing was carried out using the local sqlite3 database.
 This was configured in the settings.py file for test.
 This allowed me to carry out the tests on this db only.

+Automated Testing file can be found in the [Automated Testing File](onlineshop/readme_assets/testing/automated_testing.md)